grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Shakes had left the _Gnat_ a little over-buoyant while it was attached to the _Prospect_, so even with the docking clamps disengaged, the boat's mating collar was still pressed firmly against the _Prospect_'s.
 Hemi twisted open a valve and they could hear water pouring into the _Gnat_.
 Only seconds later, the boat dropped a meter or two.
 Shakes gave the electric motor some throttle.
 Most of the dials in front of the two men suddenly came to life, their little fingers of fate wagging at them.

 "_Gnat_, _Gnat_.
 You boys fuckin' listening?"
-Captain Percy's voice lit up the ship-to-ship radio.
+Percy's voice lit up the ship-to-ship radio.

 Hemi closed the trim tank valves and picked up the ship-to-ship mic from where it hung in front of Shakes.
 "We have you, Sylvia."